 When logistics app development assures to automate operational workflow, documentation management is one of the must-have parts leading to a much easier process of handing documents.
 It dramatically reduces the volume of paperwork and makes it easier to store and sort out needed files.
 All customer data, contracts & invoices, purchase orders, delivery receipts, etc., in one place.

 No more printing, sending separate invoices and waiting to get a signed document back.
-You can generate and sign a document in a matter of seconds.
+You can generate and sign a document in a matter of seconds with apps for logistics.

 Drivers are a crucial element in the whole transport operations, and it’s a business responsibility to ensure that drivers are equipped with all the necessary tools to carry out their job absolute best.
 Ensuring driver safety is the top priority.